Skip to content

 But . . . consumer beware.

-Some design/ hosting website services prey on unsuspecting and naïve authors or individuals and charge to not only create a site, but they keep control of managing the site.
+1. Some design/ hosting website services prey on unsuspecting and naïve authors or individuals and charge not only for creating a site, but they also keep control of managing the site.
 The customer is only allowed to add or edit content on the site.

-This means the author can’t add links, change images, or tweak the site for SEO optimization, such as page title optimization.
+This means the author can’t add links, change images, or tweak the site for optimization, such as page title or image changes.
 I get upset when I hear of occurrences like this.
 There is no reason why a design and hosting service needs to control website functions and features to the point that an author or individual needs to pay the service to add or delete a simple link.

-This just happened to a client of mine who hired a website design company for her author site.
-She didn’t realize the company is simply a middle-man for a design company subcontracted to actually do the work.
+This happened to a client of mine who hired a website design company for her author site.
+She didn’t realize the company was simply a middleman for a design company that subcontracted the actual work.
 And, there is also a subcontracted content writer to write the webpage copy.
+YIKES!

 This is just mind-boggling.
 What a waste of money and time.